 Bottom line: What is the best free web hosting provider?

-It’s a bit of a tie in this case.
-For anyone who wants to start up a basic brochure site (or set up an events page for their local sports team, etc.), I would definitely recommend Wix as a simple way to get started on a nonexistent budget.
-But if you’re a blogger?
+For anyone who wants to set up a basic brochure site (or an events page for their local sports team, etc.), I would definitely recommend Wix as the best free web hosting for beginners on a nonexistent budget.

+But if you're a blogger?
 Go with WordPress.com all the way.

-And Squarespace is there if you want a free trial — to try your hand at using a premium site builder service before you commit to anything, since the service is not free.
+And Squarespace is there if you want a free trial to try your hand at a premium site builder before you commit to anything.

 FAQs